 Choosing the Right Phoenix Robbery Lawyer

 In Arizona criminal laws, robbery involves taking another’s property by using or by threatening the use of force or by coercing a person to turn over property against his will.
 All robbery charges are felonies, which means a conviction can send you to prison for at least a year and as much as 10 years for a first offense, and up to 21 years with enhancements, depending on the circumstances of the crime.
-If you have a prior record, a skilled Phoenix robbery lawyer will inform you that you are facing a long sentence, which, depending on the circumstances, could be as much as 35 years.
+If you have a prior record, a skilled Phoenix robbery attorney will inform you that you are facing a long sentence, which, depending on the circumstances, could be as much as 35 years.
 At Snader Law Group, we go beyond just informing you regarding the charges, we do our best to make sure we understand your unique situation so that we can arrive at the best solution.

 Types of Robbery Charges in Arizona